These Boots Are Made for Walkin': Chart performance

 "These Boots Are Made for Walkin'" peaked at fourteen on the US Billboard Hot 100, and in late 2005 the RIAA certified the single Gold for 500,000 legal downloads or more.
 Its digital downloads were high, but radio airplay was low.
 Due to this, it is the song that reached the lowest chart position on the Billboard Hot 100 for a song topping the Hot Digital Songs chart.
 It reached the top ten on Billboard's Pop 100 chart, and was Simpson's first single to appear on the chart.
 On July 23, 2005, the song jumped from 8 – 1 on Hot Digital Songs charts in its second week with 43,000 downloads.
 On December 11, 2006, the single was certified Gold by the RIAA again, this time by Epic Records.
 In total, the single has received 1 million digital downloads.

 Internationally it was a success, reaching top 5 in several European countries.
 It became her biggest hit in Australia, where it reached number two and remained in the top forty for twenty-four weeks.
 In Ireland, the single also reached number 2.
 The song also cracked the top five in the United Kingdom, where it reached number four and is to date, her highest peaking single in Britain.
 It reached the top ten in the chart European Hot 100 Singles, Belgium, and New Zealand and the top twenty in Austria, Switzerland, and Germany.
 As the end of the year 2005, the single had sold 69,500 copies in UK.

 Music video

 The music video, directed by Brett Ratner, caused controversy because of its sexual imagery.
-It famously presents "footage of Simpson writhing suggestively against a suds-soaked motor vehicle".
+It famously presents "footage of Simpson writhing suggestively in a bikini against a suds-soaked motor vehicle".